borjalofe/wordpress-on-install-setup/README.md

    5. Sets the Cookies page -and tries to get the content from a "cookies.txt" file-
    6. Sets the About page -and tries to get the content from a "about.txt" file-
    7. Sets the Contact page
+   8. Sets default content from a `type.txt` for every page with type `type`.
+      1. This feature helps set subsites up in a multisite
 3. Options setup:
    1. Enables de Welcome panel -this is specially useful when using this script as part of the multisite's new blog setup-
    2. Sets the permalink structure to post name -which imho is the most user-friendly permalink structure ever-
    3. Sets the language to Spanish
    4. Sets date&time formats to Spanish
    5. Sets the start of week to Monday